baki-zero/Coding-Study-Platfrom/README.md

-# My zoom
+# Capstone Design

-Zoom Clone using NodeJS, webRTC and Websockets.
+Using NodeJS, webRTC and Websockets.